 Using Cinemagraphs on Your Website Can Grab The Users Attention

-Website designers are forever in pursuit of new ideas that will engage and resonate with visitors, and convert quick site visits into lasting engagement and product sales.
-One of those ideas – cinemagraphs – are seen as one of the top web design trends for 2019.
+Website designers are forever in pursuit of new ideas that will engage and resonate with visitors.
+They want to convert quick site visits into lasting engagement and product sales.
+One of those ideas – cinemagraphs – is seen as one of the top web design trends for 2019.
 But what are they and why are they useful in your website design?

 Have you ever seen the Harry Potter movies?
-If so, you’re familiar with the photographs – in picture frames and on the pages of the Daily Prophet – where the image moves.
+If so, you’re familiar with the photographs in picture frames and on the pages of the Daily Prophet where the image moves.
 It’s cool and attention-drawing, right?
 A cinemagraph is the same idea.
-It’s a still photograph in which a small, repeating movement occurs so it appears to be animated.
+It’s a still photograph in which a small, repeating movement occurs so it appears as animation.

 Why Use Cinemagraphs?

-Because cinemagraphs are supported on most social media platforms, they can be easily used in social media campaigns.
+Because most social media platforms support cinemagraphs, they are ideal for social media campaigns.
 They can be relatively inexpensive to produce.
-Plus, they can be saved in a number of different file formats, and when utilized in your website properly, won’t slow down your site’s performance.
+Plus, you can save them in different file formats.
+They also won’t slow down your site’s performance.

-Rumor has it that cinemagraphs can be difficult to create, and if you’re set on creating a truly high-quality work of art, that may be true.
+Rumor has it that cinemagraphs can be difficult to create.
+If you’re set on creating a high-quality work of art, that may be true.
 But if you want to give it a try yourself, there are numerous apps to help you out, including Loopsie, MaskArt, and Flixel.
 Essentially, you shoot a video, then keep most of it as a still frame, while isolating out a section of the photo that you want to show animation.